Justice1223/Develop-a-multimedia-database-management-system/Project/Datasets/README.md

 Upon submission, this directory contains the following script:

 - `ReadData.*`: A script (with an appropriate extension based on your chosen programming language) used to clean and load data from `data.csv` into the database.

+- Run pip install mysql-connector-python in your terminal if You can't run Readdata.py